 Incompletes, withdrawals, and repetitions all count as attempted credits for purposes of the maximum attempted credit hour allowance.
-34 C.F.R. § 668.16(e)(2)(ii)(D)
+34 C.F.R. § 668.16(e)(2)(ii)(D), 34 CFR § 668.34(a)(6).

-When extenuating circumstances exist, a student may petition for a professional judgment exception when an accumulation of incomplete, withdrawal, and repeat grades indicate that the student is not meeting SAP requirements.
+When extenuating circumstances exist, a student may petition for a professional judgment exception when an accumulation of incomplete, withdrawal, and repeat grades indicate the student is not meeting SAP requirements.